 In the vertical dimension, the equations are projected, as suggested by Laprise [1992], on terrain-following mass-based coordinates ("eta levels"): $\eta = (\pi - \pi_t)/(\pi_s - \pi_t)$ where π is the hydrostatic component of the pressure, π_s the value at the surface and π_t the (constant) upper boundary value.
-As shown in Laprise [1992] and Janjic et al. [2001], the choice of such vertical coordinates enables the integration of the ARW-WRF equations either in full non-hydrostatic mode atmospheric flow: conservation of momentum, mass, energy, tracers radiative transfer, heat transfers dynamical parameterization (mixing, gravity waves)
+As shown in Laprise [1992] and Janjic et al. [2001], the choice of such vertical coordinates enables the integration of the ARW-WRF equations either in full non-hydrostatic mode or under the hydrostatic assumption.
+At the top of the domain, a free relaxation condition to zero vertical velocity is imposed (gravity wave absorbing layers can be defined as well).